sportsclimbs/sportclimbs-2/content/peak/matlock/the-blue-lagoon/the-blue-lagoon-incinerator-wall.md

 The centre of the wall is sustained and fingery.

 **9. The Hot Spot (6c)**
-The right-hand arete with the crux situated in the final moves.
+The right-hand arête with the crux situated in the final moves.